nathannbui/iOS101.Prework/README.md

 - Font Switcher: Add a button or toggle to switch between different font styles (such as: bold, italic, cursive) for the labels.

-- Color Visability: When the text is at a fixed color, it becomes hard to see depending on the color change.
+- Color Visibility: When the text is at a fixed color, it becomes hard to see depending on the color change.
 (Light color font on a light color makes the text hard to see).
-Change so that the text color changes based on the shade of the color that it is changed too.
+Change so that the text color changes based on the shade of the color that it is changed to.

 - Button Vibration Feedback: Make the phone vibrate lightly when the button is tapped.